ateam-dev/react-portable/docs/pages/index.md

 ## 🎓 TIPs for Effective Use
 ### 🎨 Using Tailwind with Both Component Library and Application
-During previews, you don't need reset CSS.
-Prepare a separate CSS file that omits `@tailwind base;` specifically for Previewify and set its path in your `previewify.config.ts`.

-Here is an example:
+If you're using Tailwind CSS with Previewify, you can customize your styles specifically for the preview environment.

+1. **Create a separate CSS file for Preview:**

+You don't need reset styles (`@tailwind base;`) for Previewify.
+This is because the production application you are previewing against already includes these reset styles.

 ::: code-group
 ```css [./src/previewify.css]